dasun-sathsara/dotfiles-ubuntu/README.md

 ## Features

--   **Shell:** Zsh with Oh My Zsh, Agnoster theme, auto-suggestions, and syntax highlighting
+-   **Shell:** Zsh with Oh My Zsh, clean theme, `fzf` integration, auto-suggestions, and syntax highlighting
 -   **Multiplexer:** Tmux with enhanced navigation, Catppuccin theme, and session management
 -   **Editor:** Neovim with a modern Lua-based configuration
 -   **Languages & Runtimes:** Go, Rust (with Cargo), Python (with `uv`), and Node.js (with `pnpm`)